jerrykrinock/CoreDataProgressiveMigration/README.md

 * Searches for Core Data resources in the outermost parent app bundle.
 To do this, includes and uses an extension on NSBundle which provides the `mainAppBundle`.
 For simple .apps, the `mainAppBundle` is just the main bundle.
 But for tools, helper apps, agents, XPC bundles, etc., which are embedded in a main app, the mainAppBundle is the outermost "parent" .app bundle containing them.
 This allows such tools, etc. to use data model and mapping model resources from the parent "main" app.
 This is usually what we want.

-* All errors propagate up the call stack to the migrateStoreIfNeeded… methods and are available to your code.
+* All errors are generated as NSErrors and propagate up the call stack to the migrateStoreIfNeeded… methods and are available to your code.
 No fatalError() calls.

+* Optional delegate is called when it is determined that migration is necessary, but before beginning the migration.
+Some examples of things you might want to do in a CoreDataMigrationDelegate:
+  * Notify the user that their data is to be migrated
+  * Show a progress indicator
+  * Copy the old databases to an archive before they are migrated and overwritten
+  * Give the user the choice to abort the migration.

 ## How To Use

-* Add the source files to your project.
-If you will be calling CoreDataProgressiveMigrator from Swift, you may omit the .h and .m Objective-C wrapper files.

 * Determine where you are going to splice the call to CoreDataProgressiveMigrator into your code.
 This call will require three parameters: `storeType` (for example, NSSQLiteStoreType), `storeURL` (file URL), and name of the data model (.momd) file.
 This call returns synchronously.
 When CoreDataProgressiveMigrator returns, your code may create its Core Data stack and load its store as before, completely unaware that anything was done.
 For Core Data document stores (`NSDocument`, `NSPersistentDocument`, `BSManagedDocument`), we recommend splicing into the your document's subclass' override of `read(from:ofType:)`, just before calling super.
 Note that this is before the document's Core Data Stack is created.
 For "shoebox" stores, we recommend doing this just prior to creating your NSPersistentContainer or Core Data stack.

+* If your chosen splice location is in Objective-C code, you will need to add a shim file.
+(Sorry, see explanation in documentation > CoreDataProgressiveMigrator > Details.)
+Add a Swift file named something like MyClass+MigrationShim.
+In this file, define an extension to MyClass containing a function marked @objc, named something like `migrateIfNeeded`, which throws, and returns Void.
+You may pass in parameters if needed.
+It may be either a class or instance method.
+Example:

+    * `@objc class func migrateIfNeeded(url: URL, momdName: String) throws {.,,}

+    The {...} code inside this function is now your *chosen splice location* referred to in the next step.

-* At your chosen splice location, splice in these two calls:
+* At your chosen splice location, splice in these 2-3 lines of code:

+  * Optional: If you want the delegate callback, init() your delegate conforming to CoreDataMigrationDelegate, or make self the delegate.

   * Create an instance of CoreDataProgressiveMigrator by calling its initializer `CoreDataProgressiveMigrator.init(storeUrl:storeType:momdName:)`.

-  * Call the `migrate…` function on that instance.
-If your code is Swift, call `migrateStoreIfNeeded()`, which throws.
-If Objective-C, call `-[CoreDataProgressiveMigrator migrateIfNeededDidVersions:error:]`.
+  * Call the migrateStoreIfNeeded()` function on that instance.

 * * *